 Issues Affecting Republican Prisoners Cannot Be Ignored 05/11/2015

-can i buy Pregabalin over the counter in uk The recent report concerning Maghaberry Prison fully vindicates the long held position of Republican Prisoners and IRPWA spokespersons that Maghaberry Prison and those responsible for running it need to be confined to the dustbin of history.
+buy Prozac nz The recent report concerning Maghaberry Prison fully vindicates the long held position of Republican Prisoners and IRPWA spokespersons that Maghaberry Prison and those responsible for running it need to be confined to the dustbin of history.

 While the report clearly highlights the failings of the regime and rightly points the finger at its staff and those within its leadership, it falls short in calling for the heads of those ultimately responsible.

 buy purim transformation pack We in the IRPWA hold no such reservations.
 We point the finger at those at the heart of the prison service headquarters whose policies led to such a damning report.
 David Ford, the so called Justice Minister at Stormont, is equally responsible as are all those constitutional politicians sitting in Stormont who were fully informed of the issues yet failed to ensure that real and radical change was brought about.

 Indeed, this report is a damning indictment of Britain’s policies in the Six Counties, enacted through its administrative government at Stormont.
 Sinn Féin and the SDLP in particular, need to stop the pretence that Stormont is working and delivering for the people in this part of occupied Ireland and accept that it is a failed entity.
 To persist in this charade is to give cover to Britain’s failed policies.

 Where this report fails, is in its vague and limited analysis in regards to Republican Roe House.
 Its authors prefer to cast some sort of culpability for the crisis in Maghaberry at the door of Republican Prisoners by referring to the mere existence of the ‘separated regime’ as in some way responsible.
 The following quotes are taken directly from the report: